Jim6388/Tutorial-CustomDebianPackage/README.md

 Before attempting installation, verify the package's build status on Launchpad to ensure it's ready.

-### Step 6: Install your custom package from the PPA
+### Step 6: Install your customized package from the PPA

 #### Add the PPA to Your Sources List